downlinko/downlinko.github.io/_posts/development/messaging/2018-10-05-download-install-apache-zookeeper-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/messaging/apache-zookeeper-tar-binary.png" alt="apache zookeeper tar binary">

+Select the TAR archive file.
+Right-click and then click on the `Extract Here` menu item.

 Select an extract destination for the zookeeper files.

 In this example, we extract in `C:\Users\Downlinko\tools\zookeeper`.